New York priest says child often seducer in sex abuse cases

 Archdiocese spokesman Joseph Zwilling said, "The harm that was done by these remarks was compounded by the assertion that the victim of abuse is responsible for the abuse, or somehow caused the abuse to occur.

 "This is not only terribly wrong," he said in a statement, "it is also extremely painful for victims."
-(Editing by Peter Cooney and Stacey Joyce)
+(Editing by Barbara Goldberg and Peter Cooney)